-EITI, Directorio Legislativo and IMF are teaming up to work on this project aimed to identify and mitigate corruption risks by ‘joining the dots’ with company owners and politically exposed persons.
-The project is part of the IMF Anti-Corruption Challenge.
+Directorio Legislativo - with the support of Open Ownership and the EITI through their Opening Extractives program - is implementing this project aimed to identify and mitigate corruption risks by ‘joining the dots’ with company owners and politically exposed persons.

 Hidden beneficial ownership of corporations and lack of oversight of assets held by politically exposed persons are factors that exacerbates the risks of corruption and tax evasion.
 Many governments have recognized the problem and expressed the need for better beneficial ownership information and financial disclosure systems.

 Lack of simple, robust and practical tool and publicly available data to assess whether Politically Exposed Persons (PEPs) own or possess significant control of a company that holds a mining, oil or gas license with the Nigerian state.

 Politically Exposed Persons (PEPs) are individuals who carry out important public functions, such as presidents, ministers, legislators and judges, and in this sense, they carry a high risk of involvement in corrupt activities, money laundering and actions that undermine transparency and accountability.

 The project was originally selected as one of the 4 winning initiatives of the IMF Anti-Corruption Challenge 2019.
 This competition was organized by the International Monetary Fund (IMF) with the objective of supporting initiatives with innovative approaches that encourage citizen participation and transparency in decision-making processes, thus improving governance and addressing corrupt practices in the public sector.